bkjohnson/learn-web-components/exercises/ex_1.md

 ### Setting expectations

-Most of the exercises have accompanying automated tests which start out as failing.
+Most of the exercises have accompanying automated tests.
 Once we are finished with the exercise, the tests should pass.
 To let us know what we are trying to accomplish, run the tests and quickly glance at the output:

 ```bash
 yarn test